razage/fabula-ultima-unofficial/README.md

 # Fabula Ultima (Unofficial) for Foundry VTT

-This is a fan-made system for Foundry Virtual Tabletop to implement the ruleset for _Fabula Ultima_, a TTJRPG published by NEED GAMES!
+A fan-made system for Foundry Virtual Tabletop to implement the ruleset for _Fabula Ultima_, a TTJRPG published by NEED GAMES!

-ufabula-ultima is unaffiliated with the creators or the publisher.
-Details about the Fabula Ultima system and links to support the creators and purchase the rulebook are available on [their website](https://www.needgames.it/fabula-ultima-en/)
+This system is unaffiliated with the creators or the publisher.
+Details about the Fabula Ultima system and links to support the creators and purchase the rulebook are available on [their website.](https://www.needgames.it/fabula-ultima-en/)

 ## Status

 This project is in active development and may change significantly at any time.
-As of now, the project is basically non-functional.
+As of now, you can:

+-   Create a character with _most_ of their data available in a bad layout.
+-   Create and equip weapons and roll their associated accuracy check.
+-   Create and equip classes that modify HP/MP/IP and store a level that the player can edit.

 ## Installation